 Whether you grew up eating sloppy joes or are new to them, this healthier homemade recipe is going to knock your socks off.
 It’s a classic recipe with a healthy twist—perfect for the whole family!

 Seriously, who decided sloppy joes are just for kids?
 It’s honestly one of my favorite meals to eat.
 A sandwich stuffed with ground beef sautéed with pepper and onions, simmered in a hearty, savory, and thick homemade tomato sauce?
 Sign me up!

-As an added bonus, this homemade healthy sloppy joes recipe is so easy to make!
-It’s a one-pan dish you can double or triple for a crowd or meal prep, and it stores well in the freezer.
+As an added bonus, this healthy sloppy joes recipe is so easy to make!
+It’s a one-pan healthy meal you can double or triple for a crowd or meal prep, and it stores well in the freezer.
 Serve as sandwiches on hamburger buns, over rice, or stuff in sweet potatoes!